geekhunger/node-harperdb/README.md

 <br>

-- <h3 id="db-select"><code>db.select(filter)</code></h3>
+- <h3 id="db-select"><code>db.select(filter, limit)</code></h3>

 It's basically a syntactial wrapper around the [search_by_conditions](https://api.harperdb.io/#c820c353-e7f6-4280-aa82-83be77857653) operation of HarperDB.

-You pass an array of strings and it does kind of a 'fuzzy search' on the database.
+You pass an array of strings and it does kind of a 'fuzzy search' on the database...
 Every db entry (and every of its attributes) is compared agains every of your values in the `filter` array, and the results are returned.
 So, it's basically a: 'contains' this value 'or' this value 'or' that value kind of search...

 ```js
 const db = database(...)